PolarGoose/DOpus-Scripting-Extensions/README.md

 A COM DLL that extends JScript functionality for [Directory Opus](https://www.gpsoft.com.au/) scripts.

 # Limitations
-* Tested on Windows 11 but should also work on Windows 7 and higher.
-* Supports only Windows x64 bit
+* Supports Windows 10 x64 or higher.
 * Supports only JScript scripting language.
 VBScript is not supported.
 * Portable DOpus is not supported because the extensions DLL require installation using a `msi` installer.

 # Description of classes
 ## ProcessRunner
-This is an improved version of the [WScript.shell Run](https://ss64.com/vb/run.html) method.
-It allows to get StdOur and StdErr of the process without creating a temporary file.<br>
+This is an alternative to [WScript.shell Run](https://ss64.com/vb/run.html) method.
+It allows to get `StdOut` and `StdErr` of a process without creating a temporary file.<br>
 `ProcessRunner` is 2-3 times faster than using the `WScript.shell`.

 ### Examples